sense-of-security/ADRecon/README.md

 # ADRecon: Active Directory Recon [![Follow ADRecon on Twitter](https://img.shields.io/twitter/follow/ad_recon.svg?style=social&label=Follow%20%40ad_recon)](https://twitter.com/intent/user?screen_name=ad_recon "Follow ADRecon on Twitter")

-ADRecon is a tool which extracts various artifacts (as highlighted below) out of an AD environment in a specially formatted Microsoft Excel report that includes summary views with metrics to facilitate analysis.
-The report can provide a holistic picture of the current state of the target AD environment.
+ADRecon is a tool which extracts and combines various artefacts (as highlighted below) out of an AD environment.
+The information can be presented in a specially formatted Microsoft Excel report that includes summary views with metrics to facilitate analysis and provide a holistic picture of the current state of the target AD environment.

 The tool is useful to various classes of security professionals like auditors, DFIR, students, administrators, etc. It can also be an invaluable post-exploitation tool for a penetration tester.

 It can be run from any workstation that is connected to the environment, even hosts that are not domain members.
-Furthermore, the tool can be executed in the context of a non-privileged (i.e. standard domain user) accounts.
+Furthermore, the tool can be executed in the context of a non-privileged (i.e. standard domain user) account.
 Fine Grained Password Policy, LAPS and BitLocker may require Privileged user accounts.
 The tool will use Microsoft Remote Server Administration Tools (RSAT) if available, otherwise it will communicate with the Domain Controller using LDAP.

 The following information is gathered by the tool:

 - Forest;